Skip to main content

 Nnena Odim ombudsNnena Odim (nnena-ombuds@mwi.org and 617-898-0938) is a mediator, ombuds, attorney, trainer, and consultant.
 She has been mediating since 1997, and has mediated disputes involving issues such as employment, housing, business, consumer, academic/higher education, and domestic relations.
 Nnena has also designed and/or led conflict management trainings for several local and national businesses and agencies, including the Boston Public Schools, Massachusetts Housing Authority, Neighborhood Works, Coca-Cola, and Netflix.
 In addition to her mediation and conflict resolution training background, Nnena is trained by the International Ombuds Association and has served as an ombuds for CVS, American Planning Association, and several local construction companies.
 After 25 years, Nnena has recently retired from Harvard Law School, where she was the Director and Senior Clinical Instructor of the Family/Domestic Violence Law Clinic at Harvard’s Legal Services Center.
 In addition to being an active practicing attorney in Massachusetts Family and Probate Courts, she provided experiential training to law students and taught them how to become effective and ethical attorneys.
 Nnena has worked with the Harvard Mediation Program (HMP) and Harvard Program on Negotiation to provide trainings for students and community members, and to supervise Harvard Law School students in their mediation and negotiation studies.
 Nnena has also served on numerous panels and speaking rosters for a variety of topics, including those on self-care and mental health for students and faculty, establishing boundaries in a professional setting, race and gender, and LGBTQ+ rights.
 In 2019, Nnena was honored by the Harvard Women’s Law Association International Committee.
 In 2015, she received the Harvard Law School Dean’s Award for Excellence, and in 2013, Nnena was a Top Women in the Law award recipient from Mass.
 Lawyers Weekly.

-Brent EppersonBrent Epperson, MPA, PhD (brent-ombuds@mwi.org) is an outsourced ombuds with MWI.
+Brent EppersonBrent Epperson, (brent-ombuds@mwi.org and 916-407-1746) is an outsourced ombuds with MWI.
 A practicing ombuds for 10 years in North America and Europe, Brent is passionate about good governance and developing healthy workplace cultures.
 An Assistant Professor of Conflict Studies at Saint Paul University, in Ottawa, Ontario, Brent teaches and publishes in the areas of ombuds practice, mediation, good governance (health and higher education sectors), issue framing, and policy development to promote diversity, equity, inclusion, and belonging (DEIB).
 Brent has ombuds experience in the higher education, financial, and health care industries.
 He completed his Master of Public Administration at the University of Montana (U.S.), his PhD at the University of Alberta (Canada), and his postdoctoral work at the Centre national de la recherche scientifique (CNRS, France).
 A Board Member of the European Network of Ombuds in Higher Education (ENOHE), Associate Member of the Association of Canadian College and University Ombuds (ACCUO), and Member of the International Ombuds Association (IOA), he is active in the global ombuds community and committed to expanding ombuds practice to help organizations create more effective conflict management systems.
 He is fully bilingual in English and French.

 Contact